-'Alien': Inside the Chestburster Scene That Shocked Audiences — and the Cast
+‘Alien’: Inside the Chestburster Scene That Shocked Audiences — and the Cast

 The chestburster was a defining moment in Alien from the beginning; producers David Giler and Walter Hill have both said that the scene is what sold them on the script.
 Reportedly, co-screenwriter Dan O’Bannon was inspired by a terrible incident of food poisoning, as well as the life cycle of the parasitic wasp (whose eggs are laid inside, and then hatch out of, other living insects).

 However, the script never described the creature in detail.
 For inspiration, director Ridley Scott pointed concept designer H.R.
 Giger to a 1944 Francis Bacon painting called Three Studies for Figures at the Base of a Crucifixion.
 “One of the [figures] has just teeth and red flesh,” Giger, who is Swiss, said in a DVD featurette. “[Scott] liked to have the chestburster like that.
 And I did some designs that looked something like chickens without feathers, that he was not happy with.”
-In fact, Scott told Cinefex, he liked the design on paper, but when creature maker Roger Dicken constructed a model, he saw “a plucked, demented turkey… all wrinkled and ancient-looking, like some malevolent Muppet.”
+In fact, Scott told Cinefex, he liked the design on paper, but when creature maker Roger Dicken constructed a model, he saw “a plucked, demented turkey … all wrinkled and ancient-looking, like some malevolent Muppet.”
 For the next version, Dicken and Scott pared the design down to the basics, including a body modeled on the sleek head of the grown alien.
 “Finally,” said Giger, “we had only the head and the tail, and that was enough.”

 When it came time to shoot the chestburster scene, excitement was in the air; everyone knew that it was a big moment.
 As to what, exactly, would happen, Scott kept Hurt’s co-stars in the dark.
 “All it said in the script was, ‘This thing emerges,’” Weaver explained to Empire magazine in 2009.
 The cast began their morning by shooting the start of the dinner scene, when Kane begins convulsing on the table and bleeding through his shirt.
 Special effects supervisor Nick Allder threaded a pipe under Hurt’s clothing, attached to a blood pack and a squib, in order to get the effect of spontaneous bleeding.
 On the first take, the explosion of blood was unexpectedly powerful, lifting up Hurt’s shirt — and making it look as if the creature was trying to push through from underneath.
 That accidental shot made the final cut.